 Editor and designer of Sawston Scene magazine

-March 2010 to present
+March 2010 to June 2024

 In Cambridge Building Society’s Community Magazine Awards for 2011, the magazine won the Gold award in its class – low-frequency magazines, published less than twelve times a year – and the award for the Most Improved magazine.